Fiserv/exchange/docs/getting-started/split-details.md

-# Split Funding by Transaction
+# Instructions by Transaction

-## What is split funding?
+## Instructions by Transactions (Split Funding)
 Split funding allows the PayFac to direct funds from a processing sub-merchant to third parties on the system.
-Three of the split funding solutions we offer require or allow instructions to be sent by API to facilitate funding.
-This page contains info for the two methods for split by transaction.
+This page contains info for instructing by transaction.

 ### Split Funding - by Transaction

-Instructional Split by transaction requires the instructions to be sent through the `/split/transaction-details` endpoint, where the request is sent on a transaction-by-transaction basis that must contain identifiers for Exchange to identify the transaction.
+Instructional Split by transaction requires the instructions to be sent through the `/transaction-instruction/transaction-details` endpoint, where the request is sent on a transaction-by-transaction basis that must contain identifiers for Exchange to identify the transaction.
 The split can define how each Sale, Refund and Chargeback is funded and to the defined MID.

-This is accompanied by the `/split/status` endpoint in order to check the funding status of a MIDs transaction and for its involved entities
+This is accompanied by the `/transaction-instruction/status` endpoint in order to check the funding status of a MIDs transaction and for its involved entities

-If the `/split/transaction-details` request has incorrect identifiers, the amounts not instructed will be held in the sub-merchants Hold account for reprocessing using  `/split/transaction-details` again with the correct information.
+If the `/transaction-instruction/transaction-details` request has incorrect identifiers, the amounts not instructed will be held in the sub-merchants Hold account for reprocessing using  `/transaction-instruction/transaction-details` again with the correct information.

 <!--
 type: tab
 titles: Required split identifiers, JSON Split details example -->

-Minimum grid of identifiers required for definined a split using `/split/transaction-details` , where Case number refers to instructing Chargebacks amounts.
+Minimum grid of identifiers required for definined a split using `/transaction-instruction/transaction-details` , where Case number refers to instructing Chargebacks amounts.

 |  | Transaction Date | Transaction ID | Auth Code | Invoice ID | Case Number |
 | ----------- | ----------- | ----------- | ----------- | ----------- | ----------- |